 Classes will be conducted in English.
 All materials will be studied in English translation, with poems also presented in Yiddish.
-All materials will be provided in English translation, with source texts in Yiddish available on request.
-No prior knowledge of Yiddish or Jewish culture is required.
+Source texts in Yiddish will be available on request, but no prior knowledge of Yiddish or Jewish culture is required.

 Facilitator: Hinde Ena Burstin is a Yiddish scholar specialising in Yiddish women’s literature.
 She is an award-winning Yiddish poetry translator, and an internationally published and performed Yiddish and bilingual writer.
 She has designed and taught in Yiddish and Yiddish literature courses in Melbourne, Sydney and New York, and has given guest lectures on Yiddish literature in New York, Baltimore, Los Angeles, Montreal, Paris, Brussels and Cape Town, as well as in Sydney and Melbourne.

-The Zoom link will be emailed to attendees directly ahead of the first session.
+The Zoom link will be emailed to attendees ahead of the first session.

 Image: Series 02: Dr Fanny Reading photographs, ca. 1890-1965 / various photographers, courtesy State Library of NSW